-Chemotherapy is a systemic, or general, treatment that impacts cancer wherever it is present in the body.
+Chemotherapy is a systemic (general) treatment that impacts cancer wherever it is present in the body.

-It is therefore most often used in metastatic (spreading) cancers.
+It is most often used in metastatic (spreading) cancers,

-After radical local treatment with the goal of completely removing the tumor (via surgery or radiation therapy) to minimize the risk of recurrence.
-It is well established that relapses after local treatment are possible as a result of microscopic cancer cells (those not visible on scans or MRI) passing into the bloodstream.
+It can be used after a radical localized treatment to remove the tumor (surgery or radiation therapy) to minimize the risk of recurrence.
+Relapses can occur after localized treatment when microscopic cancer cells (not visible on scans or MRI) pass into the bloodstream.
 These can, sometimes years later, colonize other organs.
-When this risk is considered significant, additional chemotherapy treatment may be offered 4 to 6 weeks after the operation.
+When this risk is considered significant, chemotherapy may be recommended 4 to 6 weeks after the operation.